=""

 Academic interests

 Kim Liu's research interests span molecular, chemical and synthetic biology, with emphasis on flexible implementation of laboratory automation.
-His work includes the conception and design of experiments that would be otherwise impossible to perform by hand.
 Currently, topics of interest include:

 • Cyclic peptide ligands/therapeutics.